emanueles/old_website_jekyll/_publications/managing-the-evolution-of-dataflows.md

 # Managing the Evolution of Dataflows with VisTrails

-Authors: S. Callahan, J. Freire, E. Santos, C. Scheidegger, C.T.
-Silva and H.T.
-Vo.
-In Proceedings of IEEE Workshop on Workﬂow and Data Flow for Scientific Applications (SciFlow), 2006.
+S. Callahan, J. Freire, E. Santos, C. Scheidegger, C. Silva, and H. Vo.
+Managing the evolution of dataflows with vistrails (Extended Abstract).
+In IEEE Workshop on Workflow and Data Flow for Scientific Applications (SciFlow), pages 135–142, 2006.

 <center><img src="/assets/images/thumbs/sciflow.png" style="width:50%;" /></center>